true-while/Ai102-demos/M2-AI_and_ACI/Demo1/README.md

 1. Open Cognitive service [console](https://westus.dev.cognitive.microsoft.com/docs/services/)

-1. Find by use search computer vision API v3.1 or highest.
-Chose **Describe image** service.
+1. Find by using search computer vision API v3.1 or higher.
+Choose **Describe image** service.

 1. The region should be the same as your service provisioned above.